Kevin Donley

-William Kevin Donley (born July 4, 1951) is an American football coach and former player.
-In the spring of 2021 (a delayed start to their 2020 season due to the COVID pandemic), Donley began his 42nd championship season as a head coach in addition to the 1997 season which was devoted to establishing the football program at the University of Saint Francis.
-Donley was named head coach there in April 1997.
-The Saint Francis Cougars began play in the 1998 season; thus, the 2020 championship season marks Donley's 23nd season since the program's inception.
+William Kevin Donley (born July 4, 1951) is an American former college football coach.
+He served as the head football coach at Anderson University in Anderson, Indiana from 1978 to 1981, Georgetown College in Georgetown, Kentucky from 1982 to 1992, California University of Pennsylvania from 1993 to 1996, and the University of Saint Francis in Fort Wayne, Indiana from the program's inception in 1997 through the 2024 season.

-Donley currently holds the NAIA record for most wins by a NAIA football coach.

-Prior to Saint Francis, Donley served as the head coach at Anderson University in Anderson, Indiana (1978–1981), Georgetown College in Georgetown, Kentucky (1982–1992), and California University of Pennsylvania (1993–1996).

-Donley's 2016 and 2017 Saint Francis Cougars teams won back-to-back NAIA championships, and his 1991 Georgetown Tigers team won the NAIA Division II Football National Championship.
+Donley holds the record for most wins by a National Association of Intercollegiate Athletics (NAIA) football coach.
+His 2016 and 2017 Saint Francis Cougars football teams won back-to-back NAIA championships, and his 1991 Georgetown Tigers team won the NAIA Division II Football National Championship.
 In addition to the 2016 and 2017 championships, Donley led Saint Francis to three consecutive NAIA title game appearances from 2004 to 2006.

-Donley has been named ACFA National Coach of the Year four times - once after each of his national championship seasons and once more after the 2004 season when his team also appeared in the championship game.
+Donley has been named ACFA National Coach of the Year four times, after each of his three national championship seasons, and once more after the 2004 season. when his team also appeared in the championship game.
 For his coaching achievements, Donley has been inducted into several local, state and national halls of fame.